mhorist/hello-world/README.md

-# hello-world
+# Hello, World!
-getting acclimated with GitHub
-I was once an Opera Singer.
-Then I discovered a love for Technology.
+I am an Opera Singer turned Technology Nerd.
+I have worked within the Cisco infrastructure space and technology staffing.
+I can no longer deny my inner hunger toward becoming a software developer.